 We represented the Official Committee of Unsecured Creditors of Lehman Brothers Holdings Inc. (“LBHI”) as lead counsel litigating LBHI’s objections to claims by Citibank, N.A. and affiliates (“Citibank”) related to the close-out and valuation of tens of thousands of derivatives following Lehman’s bankruptcy in September 2008.
 Under governing ISDA Master Agreements, Lehman’s trading counterparties were directed to determine the value of their derivatives trades following Lehman’s bankruptcy.
 LBHI’s objections sought a significant reduction to the amounts claimed by Citibank, which totaled more than $2 billion, relating to approximately thirty thousand derivatives trades on a variety of grounds including that Citibank failed to act in a commercially reasonable manner when valuing the derivatives in question.
 Quinn Emanuel engaged in almost five years of fact and expert discovery involving more than 1.4 million documents, thirty expert witnesses, and approximately 170 fact and expert depositions in addition to briefing summary judgment and pre-trial motions.
 After 42 days of trial over the course of four months, at around the expected halfway point in trial, LBHI announced that it had reached a settlement with Citibank that will return $1.74 billion to Lehman’s creditors.
 On October 13, 2017, the Bankruptcy Court approved the settlement.

-- We represented Ibiza-based Palladium Hotel Group – a majority family-owned and operated entertainment and hospitality business – in their long-running High Court claim against Deutsche Bank regarding the alleged fraudulent mis-selling of complex FX derivatives which is alleged to have caused at least €500 million in losses.
+- Quinn Emanuel is proud to have represented Ibiza-based Palladium Hotel Group – a majority family-owned and operated entertainment and hospitality business – in their long-running High Court claim against Deutsche Bank regarding the alleged fraudulent mis-selling of complex FX derivatives which is alleged to have caused at least €500 million in losses.
 The parties have agreed a settlement, the terms of which are confidential, and the proceedings have thus concluded.

 - We represent Natera as plaintiff in a highly contentious patent infringement case in the Middle District of North Carolina against defendant NeoGenomics Laboratories regarding NeoGenomics’ cancer diagnostic test, RaDaR.
 Within four months of filing suit we obtained a preliminary injunction enjoining all making, use, sale, or offers to sell RaDaR, effective immediately.
 This is the first time a medical diagnostic has ever been enjoined through a preliminary injunction.